brown9804/Abstract-ComputerStructures-Hub/9_TemplateProgrammingCalc/README.md

 Costa Rica

-Belinda Brown, belindabrownr04@gmail.com

 [![GitHub](https://img.shields.io/badge/--181717?logo=github&logoColor=ffffff)](https://github.com/)
 [brown9804](https://github.com/brown9804)

 ----------

-The project involves the development of a series of classes with templates that allow basic operations with integers, real numbers, fractions, and polynomials.
+> The project involves the development of a series of classes with templates that allow basic operations with integers, real numbers, fractions, and polynomials.
 This has been developed with operator overloading, a feature in C++ that allows certain operators to be used in a more intuitive way for user-defined types.

 The main components of the project are: